cscorley/triage/new-data-design.md

       or `<level>=method`, then the output will have the parsed entity names instead of file paths.
     - `<version>/`
+        - `ids.txt`: a list of issue ids fixed in this version
         - ! `...`: any files generated. models, corpora, and results.